When you are living and working in Mexico, running a business or investing in Mexican real estate, you will need to engage with Mexico’s banks.

 This section contains a list of Mexico’s principal banks and a brief overview, based on current information we have about them.

-Short for “Banco Nacional de Mexico”, Banamex is now owned by CitiBank, the US Banking giant.
+Short for “Banco Nacional de Mexico”, Banamex is owned by CitiGroup, the US Banking giant.
 When the bank was bought by Citi, it underwent a slight re-brand with a mix of the old Banamex logo and current CitiBank colors.
 Lines are often very long at Banamex branches, despite their electronic ticket/rota system.
-In October 2007, CitiBank announced that it was selling US Dollar denominated mortgages for property in Mexico, using its subsidiary, Banamex, to administer the product.
 Banamex has one of the largest branch networks in the country and is also an agent for Western Union money transfers.

 BBVA is short for Banco Bilbao Vizcaya Argentaria that, as the name suggests, is a Spanish bank.
 BBVA bought Bancomer and re-branded the name to BBVA Bancomer replacing the look to match the parent bank’s corporate theme and colors.
 BBVA has a huge branch network with branches and ATMs at every main town and city throughout Mexico and is one of the banks in Mexico which is often seen reaching out to foreign clients through magazines targeted at foreigners, e.g. glossy real estate and in-flight magazines.

-Previously known as Inverlat, the bank was bought out by the Canadian banking giant Scotiabank and promptly re-branded to the parent’s own image.
+Previously known as Inverlat, the bank was bought out by the Canadian banking giant Scotiabank and promptly re-branded in the new parent’s image.
 Judging from reviews and internet bulletin boards, this seems to be a popular bank with foreigners.
-Scotiabank’s branches are well represented in all major towns and cities but the bank does not have the breadth and depth of branch network reach as Banamex, Bancomer and HSBC.
-Perhaps as a result of having fewer customers overall, the lines are not as long as those at Banamex and Bancomer.
+Scotiabank’s branches are well represented in all major towns and cities but the bank does not have the breadth and depth of branch network reach as Banamex, Bancomer, and HSBC.

 This bank is partly owned by Santander, the Spanish banking giant, and Bank of America.
 Like Scotiabank, it does not have the branch network reach like that of the ‘big four’ although this can be an advantage if you live in a major town and don’t need frequent ATM access to your account in lots of different places.
 Smaller banks do tend also, to have shorter lines which makes day-to-day transactions less time consuming.